Creole for Kidz and the History of Zydeco

 Simien not only entertains, but also helps raise the cultural IQ of his youth, student and family audiences.
 He has led the charge to educate student audiences about Creole culture and zydeco music -from the remarkable Hancher Auditorium in Iowa City to Berklee College of Music, Boston – to the prestigious Ordway Performing Arts Center in Saint Paul, MN.

-Video below compliments of Kentucky Performing Arts, Louisville, MY.
-2025 multi day residency with smaller outreach activities at an elementary school and community center showing the versatility of the group in these settings.
+Video below compliments of Kentucky Performing Arts, Louisville, KY in 2025 during a multi day residency with several smaller outreach activities at an elementary school and community center showing the versatility of the group in these settings.

 Creole for Kidz and the History of Zydeco performance and companion CD is centered on the history and evolution of this unique American roots music.
 Zydeco is the traditional music of Black and mixed race, French speaking Creoles of south Louisiana.
 Fact.